-A single storey extension and sun room have been created in the past.
-In addition, the roof space has also been converted, although this is being treated as historic.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
+The attic floor accommodation and the external French/patio doors appear to be original and this should be confirmed by the conveyancer.
+It is assumed all necessary Local Authority and other consents have been obtained for any alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.